 Above all else, is a united sense of hope that the Children’s Brain Cancer Centre can improve outcomes for any child battling against the odds.

-Slater was diagnosed with brain cancer known as ependymoma when he was just 17-months-old.
-Cancer grows in the passageways where the fluid protecting his brain flows, making it difficult to treat without affecting his brain function.
-Now six-years-old, Slater is a veteran of major surgeries, chemotherapy and radiation therapy.
-Sadly, there are parts of Slater’s tumour that remain inoperable.
+Slater was diagnosed with brain cancer known as ependymoma when he was just 17 months old.
+This cancer grows in the passageways where the fluid protecting the brain flows, making it difficult to treat without affecting brain function.

 Slater was a veteran of major surgeries, chemotherapy and radiation therapy but sadly following a courageous battle he lost his fight with brain cancer in August 2021 aged just six years old.

 Cooper was eight years old when he was diagnosed with brain cancer.
 The tumour was positioned deep in the centre of his brain.
 Because of the size of the tumour, none of his spinal fluid could drain away, causing pressure on his brain and massive headaches.
 To treat the tumour, Cooper underwent chemotherapy and radiation.

 Cooper is now 15-years-old and his tumour is stable, but he undergoes scans every six months to ensure the cancer hasn’t grown back.